A comprehensive guide to the best DIY day trips from Batumi and guided Batumi day tours with recommended itineraries and transport instructions.

-- Day trip to Machakhela National Park from Batumi
+- Guide to visiting Machakhela National Park from Batumi

 Here are some of the websites and services I use when I’m planning a trip to Georgia and the Caucasus.
 Remember to check out my full list of travel resources for more tips.

 - Find affordable flights to Tbilisi, Batumi or Kutaisi on Skyscanner.

 - Use iVisa to check if you need a tourist visa for Georgia and apply for an expedited visa online.

 - Insure your trip with HeyMondo, my preferred provider for single-trip and annual travel insurance.

 - Pre-book a private transfer from Tbilisi Airport to your hotel (from $13) or from Kutaisi Airport to Tbilisi (from $70) with my preferred partners at GoTrip.ge.

 - Find a great deal on a rental car in Georgia – use the Local Rent website to book through a local agent (from $20/day).